Williloo/sus1531/README.md

 #### Avoiding sessions being exposed in the URL

-In this model, you will utiliza a `session` HTTP header when dealing with requests/routes only.
-You shouldn't remove `session` parameters from backend functions, as they must perform the validity checks.
+In this iteration, you will utilize a `session` HTTP header when dealing with requests/routes only.
+You shouldn't remove `userId` parameters from backend functions, as they must perform the validity checks.

 You can access HTTP headers like so:
 ```javascript